-When GPI Input Is Configured As Ped:
+When GPI Input Is Configured As PED:

-The activation of GPI input or by transmitter button with PED function assigned will opens the door partially to allow pedestrian access but prevent vehicle access.
+The activation of the GPI input or by a transmitter button with PED function assigned will open the door partially to allow pedestrian access but prevent vehicle access.
 The position the door is driven to is automatically set to halfway during setting of the travel limits, but can be adjusted to suit.

-When GPI Input Is Configured As Day Light Saving
+When GPI Input Is Configured As DST:

 The GPI input can be used to switch between STD time and DST (daylight savings time).
-The time selected is the amount of time added to STD time when DST is Selected.

-Options are OFF, 30, 60, 90 or 120 minutes.
+The time selected is the amount of time added to STD time when DST is selected.
+The Options are OFF, 30, 60, 90 or 120 minutes.
 The GPI input needs to be constantly active to show day light saving time.

-7.5 PED Input Function
+Menu 6.6 PED Input Function

-If GPI Or Fire Input Is Selected As Ped Then These inputs can be configured to a SWIPE type input for pedestrian access.
-This provides full functionality with the PE Beams Triggered Pedestrian auto-close function
+If GPI or Fire Input is selected as PED then these inputs can be configured to a SWIPE type input for pedestrian access.
+This provides full functionality with the PE Beams Triggered Pedestrian Auto-Close function.

-7.6 Open Input Polarity
+Menu 6.7 Open Input Polarity